archmangler/ragnarok/README.md

 - Consumer errors generated in submitting requests to target api
 - Rate of message submission to the target API (by consumers)

+# Installation

+How to install via cli:

+* Step #1: configure env.sh, then `source env.sh`
+* Step #2: run the master deploy script: `./deploy.sh`
+* Step #2: run the health check script: `./health.sh`
+* Step #4: review the output of health.sh and troubleshoot any issues.

 # Troubleshooting procedure

 - View the requests received by the target application (The "black box")